-Operations in High Risk Markets
+Operations in High-Risk Markets

 In recent years, shareholder advocates and human rights organizations have highlighted concerns associated with companies operating in regions that are politically unstable, including state sponsors of terror.
-The U.S. government has active trade sanction regimes in place against a number of countries, including Cuba, Iran, North Korea, Sudan, and Syria, among others.
-These sanctions are enforced by the Office of Foreign Assets Control, which is part of the U.S. Department of the Treasury.
+The U.S. government has active trade sanction regimes in place against specific companies, or persons, including Russia, China, Cuba, Iran, North Korea, Sudan, and Syria, among others.
+These sanctions are enforced by the Office of Foreign Assets Control, which is part of the U.S. Department of the Treasury, as well as U.S. Customs and Border Patrol for sanctioned goods.
 However, these countries do not comprise an exhaustive list of countries considered to be high-risk markets.